emergy-official/segment.parf.ai/api/readme.md

 ## Introduction

-This API allows a user to get a sentiment prediction of a text (positive or negative).
+This API allows a user to get a segment prediction of a text (positive or negative).

 The user can:

-- Get the sentiment of a text
+- Get the segment of a text
 - Submit a feedback if the model is correct/incorrect
 - Get the latest feedbacks